Most Efficient Solar Panels 2026 — Top 15 Rankings

 Perovskite Tandem: The Next Frontier

 When tandem panels do arrive at scale, they'll likely first appear as premium products at $0.40–0.60/W — competitive with today's back-contact panels but with significantly higher efficiency.
-The 30%+ efficiency barrier should fall for commercial modules within the next 3–5 years.
+The 30%+ module efficiency barrier should fall for commercial residential products within the next 3–5 years.

 Should you wait for perovskite panels?